June 20, 2021

 John D. Unruh, Jr., The Plains Across, p.
 214-215

-The following spring, General Harney led a reprisal known variously as the Battle of Ash Hollow, or the Ash Hollow Massacre, and others.
-And for extra credit, how many of you suppose the government gave the tribes $50,000 a year in goods for 50 years?
+The following spring, General Harney led a reprisal known variously as the Battle of Ash Hollow, or the Ash Hollow Massacre, and other names depending on one’s point of view.

 Point being, the 1851 treaty signing is a key event, and a relatively positive one, in the initial attempts and ultimate failure of the US to facilitate a peaceful resolution to the problems caused by the ever-growing migration through Native American lands.
 Having read chapters and articles about the events, I wanted to see the spot.
 It turns out that the interpretive signs are about three miles from the actual site.
 But the site itself is on private land.
-You take what authenticity you can get 170 years later.
+After the passage of 170 years, you take what authenticity you can get.

 It wasn’t many more miles in the wind until I reached Torrington.
 Like Scottsbluff, the shoulder went away and I rode on the sidewalk into town.
 Like Scottsbluff, everywhere I went I felt like I was taking my life in my hands.
 I lost count of how many cars and trucks turned in front of me, even though I was running a headlight and taillights fore and aft.

 I was still early to check in, and wanted to eat, so I searched downtown for a bakery or cafe to hang out in and found instead that Torrington does not open for business on Sunday.
 Downtown was deserted.
 I checked all the restaurant listings on Google Maps, and nothing was open until Monday or Tuesday.
 Even the Mexican restaurants.
 That was when near panic set it.